C2SM/clim-sanity-checker/README.md

 # Sanity Checker for climate model

-This tool performs a statistical check of the output of a new climate simulation compared to a set of reference simulations in order to identify systematic bias in the climatological results (due for example to a bug, or too aggressive compiler options).
+This tool performs a statistical check of the output of a new climate simulation compared to a set of reference simulations in order to identify systematic bias in the climatological results (due for example to a bug, or changes/problems in the environmental setup).

 This tool is based on a Excel tool David Neubauer (ETHZ) developed for ECHAM-HAMMOZ : https://redmine.hammoz.ethz.ch/projects/hammoz/wiki/Reference_experiments_to_test_computing_platform